 Track, sort and archive: The temporality of visibility and border surveillance between EUROSUR and JORA

-Martina Tazzioli, University of Aix-Marseille and King's College London
+Martina Tazzioli, Swansea University and City University of London

 Wednesday, 19 October 2016, 1pm to 2pm

 Seminar Room 3, 3 Mansfield Road, Oxford OX1 3TB

 About this presentation